CamaraEducation/ict/docs/camara-lab-setup/index.md

-Lab Setup & Maintenance Handbook
+Camara Education - Computer Lab Setup & Maintenance Handbook
 ================================

+These are standards used by Camara Education in Setting up computer labs across African schools.
 All necessary information on setting up an E-Learning Centre can be found in this handbook.

-If you have any queries, please contact Camara.
+If you have any queries, comments or inputs please contact Camara Education.
 All Camara E-Learning Centres must meet our high standards in security and safety; equipment will NOT be installed in sub-standard labs.

 Layout in Scribus